Investigation: India delayed crucial syringe orders – now the world will pay a price

 Instead of banning exports, Arora said the government should force all manufacturers to compulsorily supply a minimum of 20% of their production for local use.

 But scaling up production itself will take time.
 Nath, from Hindustan Syringes, said the full capacity of a manufacturing unit can’t be utilised at short notice since inputs like needles, cannulas, rubber gaskets, stainless steel tubing and plastics need to be arranged.
 Most of these raw materials need to be imported, a process that could take weeks.
-A batch of syringes could take 20 days-24 days from production till they pass quality tests.
+A batch of syringes could take 20 days-24 days from production to pass quality tests.

-Srivastava, the CEO of Lifelong, blamed the government’s much-delayed decision to use conventional disposable syringes for the current shortfall.
-“We would have enough syringe capacity in India, if this was well thought of six or nine months ago,” he said.
+Manufacturers say this situation could have been averted had the government taken a decision to use conventional disposable syringes for Covid-19 vaccinations in January itself.

+“We would have enough syringe capacity in India, if this was well thought of six or nine months ago,” said Srivastava, the CEO of Lifelong.

 This reporting was supported by a grant from the Thakur Family Foundation.
 Thakur Family Foundation has not exercised any editorial control over the contents of this article.